realpython/python-guide/docs/dev/env.rst

 and `rope <http://rope.sourceforge.net/>`_.

-Spyder is open-source (free), offers code completion, syntax highlighting, a class and function browser and object inspection.
+Spyder is open-source (free), offers code completion, syntax highlighting, a class and function browser, and object inspection.

 WingIDE